Cost-oblivious storage reallocation: Introduction

 Databases, and more generally storage systems, need to allocate and free blocks of storage on disk.
 Freed data introduces holes where no data is stored.
 Allocation systems attempt to reuse such deallocated regions in order to minimize the footprint on disk.

 The problem of allocating and freeing storage is well studied as the \defn{memory allocation} problem.
-In this formulation, allocated objects cannot be moved.
-The \defn{competitive ratio} is defined as the maximum possible ratio of the allocated memory (largest allocated memory address) to the sum of the sizes of allocated segments~\cite{Knuth97,LubyNaOr96,NaorOrPe00}.
-The lower bound on the competitive ratio is roughly logarithmic in the number of requests and in the ratio of the largest to smallest request~\cite{LubyNaOr96}.
+In that formulation, allocated objects cannot be moved.
+The \defn{competitive ratio} is defined to be the maximum possible ratio of the allocated memory (largest allocated memory address) to the sum of the sizes of allocated segments~\cite{Knuth97,LubyNaOr96,NaorOrPe00}.
+The lower bound on the competitive ratio is logarithmic in the number of requests and in the ratio of the largest to smallest request~\cite{LubyNaOr96}.

 The logarithmic lower bound renders traditional memory allocation too blunt a theoretical tool for understanding storage in many settings.
 Furthermore, as we show, this lower bound is a consequence of the requirement that allocated storage cannot be moved.
 But many actual systems have no such restriction.
-Storage systems typically define a mapping from a logical address space to a physical address space, and this layer of indirection allows storage to be reallocated, at a cost.

 \subheading{Storage reallocation} This paper generalizes memory allocation by allowing the allocator to move previously allocated objects.
 We call this generalization \defn{storage reallocation}.
 Storage reallocation can take place on any physical medium for allocating objects, e.g., main memory, rotating disks, or flash memory.
+See \figref{layout}.

 Thus, garbage collection~\cite{JonesHoMo11} is a type of in-core storage reallocation.
+More generally, systems that introduce a layer of indirection between logical addresses and physical addresses, such as virtual memory, make reallocation transparent to processes that request storage.

-Our own interest in memory reallocation stems for our experience in building the TokuDB~\cite{TokuDB} and TokuMX~\cite{TokuMX} databases, in which memory segments are accessed via a so-called ``block translation layer,'' which translates between the block name, which is immutable, and the block address in storage, which may change.
+Our own interest in memory reallocation stems from our experience in building the TokuDB~\cite{TokuDB} and TokuMX~\cite{TokuMX} databases, in which memory segments are accessed via a so-called ``block translation layer,'' which translates between the block name, which is immutable, and the block address in storage, which may change. {{(While TokuDB often reallocates storage, its reallocator does not enjoy the extra property of cost-oblivousness addressed in this paper.)}}

 \subheading{Cost-oblivious storage reallocation} An algorithm for storage reallocation must contend with the tradeoff between storage footprint size and the amount (and cost) of reallocation.
 It should come as no surprise that a storage reallocator that is designed for main memory is unlikely to work well if the objects are allocated on a rotating device instead---and vice versa.
 This is because the cost model depends on where the objects are stored.